Venison Sausages Braised in Red Wine

 Then all you need is a dreamy pile of light, creamy mashed potato to go with them which you can watch being made in our Cookery School Video below.

-This recipe is taken from Delia Smith’s Winter Collection.
+This recipe is from Delia's Winter Collection.
 Serves 2-3

 Heat the oil in the casserole then, with the heat at medium, brown the sausages evenly all over, taking care not to split the skins by turning them over too soon.